 Interestingly, if it weren’t for the Troup Factory, we would not have these artifacts at all.
 Due to erosion from deforestation and agriculture, few areas in western Georgia hold such perfect archaeological finds.
 However, when the mill workers dug a trench from Flat Shoals Creek, the displaced earth covered certain areas and prevented further erosion, preserving the history beneath.
 Digs are still happening on this property, so more significant items of historic value are sure to be uncovered!

-Legacy Museum on Main Street in LaGrange is home to a large and intact soapstone bowl, believed to be 11,000 years old.
+Legacy Museum on Main in LaGrange is home to a large and intact soapstone bowl, believed to be 11,000 years old.
 It predates the Creek Indians, who once inhabited West Georgia.
 Prehistoric natives used soapstone to manufacture bowls, pipes, gorgets, net weights, and other utilitarian and ceremonial objects across the southeastern region of North America.
 The bowl was created and used during the Woodland period, which ranged from 1,000 to 8,000 B.C.

 This soapstone bowl was discovered in 1977 in Harris County on the property of Howard H. “Bo” Callaway and is kindly on loan from Mr. Callaway.